ArpitPrd/PathPlanning/logs.md

 - think of ways to get energy management. read some papers on them. stick to a paper
 - the thing is one of them follows solar energy (we dont want to do this, this has payload issues)
 - idea currently is to model these issues in terms of energy.

+## Day 6

+- refractor the code and understand what it is doing,
+- ask chatgpt to write the code in regrads to the aadditional constraints that are added

+## Day 7

+- continue refractor